G-Developerr/HydraFlow/README.md

 This is a **live system in daily production use**, not a portfolio demo — every feature described below is running against a real product catalog and real order flow today.

-I own this project end-to-end: system architecture, backend, frontend, database design, third-party API integration, and production debugging.
+I made this project end-to-end: system architecture, backend, frontend, database design, third-party API integration, and production debugging.

 ---